Omnichannel vs Multichannel: Which is Better for eCommerce?

-In the early days of eCommerce, most retailers adopted a multichannel strategy to test online engagement and sales alongside physical stores.
+When the concept of eCommerce first took off, most retailers adopted a multichannel strategy to test online engagement and sales alongside physical stores.
 For those initial years, this worked out well for them.

 This article explains the differences between omnichannel and multichannel and explores how retailers can balance their strengths to connect with their customers through consistent and personalized shopping experiences.